kishanAd/Cprogram/README.md

 # CProgram

-This repository contain C program as well as python program which I did in first semester.
+This repository contain C program which I did in first semester.